 Director of National Parks (View other jobs from this organisation)

-- To apply visit the Department’s online recruitment system at: http://www.environment.gov.au/topics/about-us/employment
+- Applications should be made through the department’s online recruitment system at: http://www.environment.gov.au/jobs/opportunities/index.html

 - Information for applicants with disabilities: www.environment.gov.au/about/jobs/applicants-with-disabilities.html

 Sebastian Lang on Phone: 02 6250 9455; or

 Applications close: 4 November 2018 at 11.30pm (AEDST)

 - Closing Date:

 - APS Classification: